arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.30.2021

+[react-native-webview] is cool, but has some problems.
+Specifically, [only the first request made in the WebView will have custom headers](https://github.com/react-native-webview/react-native-webview/issues/4).
+AFAICT, there's no way to send `POST` requests with custom headers in a WebView.

 ### 3.29.2021